Suggestive question: Direct questions

 Direct questions lead to one word answers when explanations are sometimes needed.
 This could include questions like "Do you get it?" and "Where did it happen?"

 Repeated questions

-Repeated questions elicit certain types of answers.
+Repeated questioning elicit certain types of answers.
 Repeated questions make people think their first answer was wrong, lead them to change their answer, or cause people to keep answering until the interrogator gets the exact response that they desire.
 Elizabeth Loftus states that errors in answers are dramatically reduced if a question is only asked once.

 Forced choice questions

-Yes/no or forced choice questions like "Should we convict this murderer?" force people to choose between two choices when the answer could be neither of the choices.
+Yes/no or forced choice questions, like "Should we convict this murderer?", force people to choose between two choices when the answer could be neither of the choices.
 This generates more "interviewer-talks" moments, where the interviewer is talking and controlling most of the interview.
 This type of question is also known as a false dilemma.

 Presumptuous questions

 Presumptuous questions can either be balanced or unbalanced.
 Unbalanced questions ask questions only from the point of view of one side of an argument.
 For example, an interrogator might ask, "Do you favor the death penalty for persons convicted of murder?"
 This question assumes that the person's only point of view in the situation is that a person who is convicted must either get the death penalty or not.
 The second type of presumptuous question is a "balanced question."
 This is when the interrogator uses opposite questions to make the witness believe that the question is balanced when the reality is that it is not.
 For example, the interrogator would ask, "Do you favor life in prison, without the possibility of parole?"
 This type of question may seem balanced when in reality it is still influencing the person to discuss life in prison and no other choice.